When it comes to compliance, no one wants to overpay — for assessments, audits, tools, or services.

 During the assessment process, your information system environment as it relates to specific CUI cases will be reviewed.
 You will be asked about different access scenarios.
 Your policies and procedures regarding IT systems (formal, informal, and written) will also be reviewed.

 For each of the 110 NIST 800-171 controls, Corserva will rate your company as fully compliant, partially compliant, or not compliant.
-We will provide you with supporting documentation on your compliance status, as well as recommendations of what changes to make to become compliant in each area.
+We will provide you with supporting documentation on your compliance status and recommendations of what changes to make to become compliant in each area.

 The NIST assessment process is as follows: